by Dr Rupy Aujla14 Jun 2016

 I was so lucky to squeeze a ticket at the sold out ‘Food.
 The Forgotten Medicine’ conference held by The College of Medicine.
 It was the first of its kind to be held by the college and judging by the full 300 capacity seminar room with people sitting in the stairwells, there was huge interest.

-I couldn’t possibly write about every talk given but the full programme can be found here and I encourage you all to look up all the brilliant speakers.
 I had a clinic in the morning, so I missed the talks from big hitters including Prof Tim Spector of King’s College and Dr Weil who has cultivated himself as one of the pioneers of lifestyle medicine in America.
 Luckily I managed to make Patrick Holden’s talk on the importance of food sourcing.

 The former head of the soil association and a farmer by trade, Patrick is in a perfect position to comment on how farming practices should change to encourage soil diversity.
 After decades of intensive farming our soil biome (which gives rise to nutrient density in plants and therefore has an effect on human wellbeing) has been rapidly depleted.
 What he has always advocated involves reducing grain production (mostly grown to feed livestock) and adopting more free-range practices.
 You can find out more about his campaign to increase biodiversity at sustainablefoodtrust.org